On this page:

-Another convenient alternative to tile is the laminate sheet or slab backsplash.
-Sheet backsplash is the generic term given any large sheet of protective material used in the kitchen or bathroom as backsplash.
+Another convenient alternative to tile is the laminate sheet or solid slab backsplash.
+Sheet backsplash is the generic term given to any large sheet of protective material used in the kitchen or bathroom as a backsplash.

 Some sample prices are: stainless steel at $80 per square foot; beadboard at $1.00 per square foot; granite at about $45 per square foot; vinyl wallpaper (not recommended for around the stove) at $1.00 per square foot, but there are other choices, so consult with installers in your area.